gunitinug/babyrus/README.md

 ```
 Plus of course your chosen default editor (terminal-based), viewers and web browser that you can setup by visiting `Main Menu -> Configure` menu.
 Also, `wmctrl` and `xclip` only work with X11 not Wayland.

-BABYRUS will not launch if any program defined in `Set Default Apps` is not installed.
+BABYRUS will not launch if any of the programs defined in `Set Default Apps` are not installed.
 For default setting here is the command to install them:
 ```bash
 sudo apt install gnome-text-editor zathura okular nano
 ```